mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 as well.
 The answer is: your parser fails as usual, as if no `withRecovery` primitive was used.
-It's by design that recovering parser cannot influence error messages in any way, or it would lead to quite confusing error messages in some cases, depending on logic of recovering parser.
+It's by design that recovering parser cannot influence error messages in any way, or it would lead to quite confusing error messages in some cases, depending on the logic of the recovering parser.

 Now it's up to you what to do with `RawData`.
-You can either take all error messages and print them one by one, or ignore altogether and filter only valid equations to work with.
+You can either take all error messages and print them one by one, or ignore errors altogether and filter only valid equations to work with.

 ## Conclusion